barbarer/py4e-int/_sources/turtles/Exercises.rst

    :answer_d: (50, 30)
    :correct: b
    :feedback_a: Incorrect!
 Follow every step and try to recreate the shape.
 Also see what goto() does.
 Try again.
    :feedback_b: Correct!
-The given code would have the turtle's final coordinates be these values at the end of the code.
+The turtle is facing west at (30,30) when it goes forward 20 which decreases x to 10.
    :feedback_c: Incorrect!
 Follow every step and try to recreate the shape.
 Also see what goto() does.
 Try again.
    :feedback_d: Incorrect!
 Follow every step and try to recreate the shape.
 Also see what goto() does.
 Try again.